endurantgames/cosmiclegends/src/classes/totem.md

 Misunderstood Monster

-:   Even at your worst, you wouldn't harm an innocent.
+:   Even at your most animalistic, you wouldn't harm an innocent.
     Add 2 to the dice pool when you advance the Allay or Rescue goals.
 Whenever you choose a Personal Power Word, you can choose from the Totem Class Nature Power Words List, or the Totem Personal Power Words List.
     Add any from the latter as Core Power Words.

-Regeneration

-:   *Prerequisite: Golem* If you're ever wounded, you don't stay that way for long.
-    Regain 1 Health at the start of the Hero Phase if you are at less than half of your maximum Health but have at least 1 Health.

 Relentless Power